 12-5.
-Army Combat Vehicles (ACVs)
+Army combat vehicles

 - a.
-Permanent mounting of cloth or any device over the headlights of ACVs is prohibited.
+Permanent mounting of cloth or any device over the headlights of Army Combat Vehicles (ACVs) is prohibited.
 Temporary covers may be used if removed prior to driving on public roads or on military roads frequently accessed by privately owned vehicles. - b.
 Appropriate head protection will be worn at all times when track vehicles are in operation. - c.
 Personnel will not be transported on top or on the sides of tracked vehicles.
-Soldiers will sit in crewmember compartments, use available seatbelts, and wear appropriate helmet (ACH or CVC helmet).
+Soldiers will sit in crewmember compartments, use available seatbelts, and wear appropriate helmet (ACH or Combat Vehicle Crewman (CVC) helmet).